 Despite that, I kept an eye out for costs and prices.
 Except for fancy meals, I did everything the other travelers did.
 I lived off groceries for a bit, took advantage of cheap goon and beer, I took the same buses, and overall, tried to get an idea of what New Zealand on a budget would look like, which would be something like this:

-Food: $20-40 NZD per day if you eat out or about $50 per week if you are cooking your food.
+- Food: $20-40 NZD per day if you eat out or about $50 NZD per week if you are cooking your food.

 On a super tight budget, you can expect to spend about $40 NZD per day not counting transportation or activities.
 Two German girls I knew got by on around $30 NZD per day by Couchsurfing, working on farms in exchange for room and board, and cooking every meal.
 It is possible to spend very little if you really pick and choose your battles.

-However, for most travelers that isn’t realistic.
-Realistically, you’ll stay in hostels, eat out a few meals, and have a few drinks.
-A realistic daily budget, including dorm bed, food, drinks, internet, and miscellaneous spending would be about $70, excluding major activities.
+However, for most travelers that isn’t practical.
+You’ll probably stay in hostels, eat out a few meals, and have a few drinks.
+A more realistic daily budget, including dorm bed, food, drinks, internet, and miscellaneous spending would be about $70 NZD, excluding major activities.
 Depending on your food and drink needs, you could probably do it around $50 NZD per day if you ate the majority of your meals in.

 After that, you’ll spend the rest on activities.
-A bungy jump is between $100-250, a skydive is $500, the Waitomo glowworm caves are $100-200, Fox Glacier trekking is about $100, and the Tonagriro crossing is $50.
-AND those are just a few of the many activities you can do.
+A bungy jump is between $100-250 NZD, a skydive is $500 NZD, the Waitomo glowworm caves are $100-200 NZD, Fox Glacier trekking is about $100 NZD, and the Tonagriro crossing is $50 NZD.
+And those are just a few of the many activities you can do!
 The point: these activities are not cheap and can really add up.

 The lesson I walked away from New Zealand with was that despite the favorable currency rate, it is simply not a cheap country.
-Tourism in New Zealand is really built around activities- activities that eat through your budget quickly.
+Tourism in New Zealand is really built around activities — activities that eat through your budget quickly.
 If you want to do a lot of them but are on a limited budget, you’ll need to pick them carefully or cut drastically in other areas.
-Food and drink costs here are extremely high but are also the easiest place to save money.
+The costs of food and drink here are extremely high, but that’s also the easiest way to save money.
 New Zealand is a country where the old adage “pack half and take double the money you expect” really holds true.